catfact/mlp/mlp/diary/diary.md

 ### changes

-added this stuff to the main kernel / API, but haven't yet added OSC glue or tested anything:
+added this stuff to the main kernel / API, but haven't yet ~~added OSC glue~~ or tested anything:

 - added explicit layer selection
 - cleaned up and clarified "loop start frame" versus "reset frame"
 - added setters for loop start/end/reset
 - added "loop enable" (1shot mode)
 - add "sync last layer" flag (for disengaging "multiply" mode and engaging "async" mode)
+- add explicit commands to reset current layer / any layer
+- add fade time control
+- tweak the way layer selection is advanced (now on loop open when appropriate)
+- layer advance now wraps around

 **TODO**:
-- need to tweak the way layer selection is advanced on closing loop. (it should be advanced on _opening_ inste ad, i would think)

 - also would like a mode flag where layer selection not advanced, only set explicitly, and loop open/close just re-sets the loop endpoints for the current layer
 - some OSC queries and callbacks would be nice. (query loop positions, callback for layer selection, callback for loop wrap? etc)

+...added glue code for all the above. still haven't really tested, it needs a bit more of a proper interface for OSC tx.

-**time**: ~1hr
+**time**: ~2hr